mbrad26/mbrad26/README.md

 # Hobbies

 The Great Outdoors - I love being surrounded by nature and experience it in all its glory.
-I love camping, especially camping in my De Waard tent from early spring till late in the season.
+I love camping from early spring till late in the season.
 Nothing compares with that feeling when you wake up in the morning in your tent surrounded by nature, either in a lovely camping site somewhere in rural France or somewhere high in the mountains.

 Fitness become a hobby of mine as soon as I started to realize that probably I won't live forever as previously thought.
 I'm trying to train at least 3 times a week, anything from high intensity workouts, lifting weights, rowing on my WaterRower or cycling.